pachyderm/pachyderm/doc/cookbook/splitting.md

 cases, you might have a dataset that you want or need to commit into Pachyderm as a single file rather than a bunch of smaller files that are easily mapped to datums, such as one file per record.
-For these cases, Pachyderm provides an easy way to automatically split your dataset for subsequent distributed computing.
+For such cases, Pachyderm provides an easy way to prepare your dataset for subsequent distributed computing by splitting it upon uploading to a Pachyderm repository.

-For example, you have a dataset that consists of information about your users.
+In this example, you have a dataset that consists of information about your users and a repository called `user`.
 This data is in `CSV` format in a single file called `user_data.csv` with one record per line:

 ```